 Should you want to whip these up for a fun Valentine’s Day treat, here is what you do.

 Instead of rolling the dough into balls, press it into a sheet pan.
 Be mindful of the thickness of your cookie cutter.
 Using a heart cookie cutter, press out heart shapes.
 Place the hearts onto a clean, parchment-lined sheet and freeze until ready to coat in chocolate.
 Follow the directions below to complete.
 You can write fun sayings on each heart with buttercream!
+Feel free to use any other shapes for every season too!

 - 1 tub (15 ounces) edible chocolate chip cookie dough, chilled (SEE NOTES FOR HOMEMADE VERSION)